 2.2.
-By providing personal data, you give the Controller the right, for the purposes laid out in the Policy, to collect, store, accumulate, classify, use and process any and all personal data that you directly or indirectly provide by visiting the Website and using its services.
+By providing personal data, you give the Controller the right, for the purposes laid out in the Policy, to collect, store, accumulate, classify, use, and process any and all personal data that you directly or indirectly provide by visiting the Website and using its services.

 2.3.
-You are responsible for ensuring that the data you provide is precise, correct and detailed.
+You are responsible for ensuring that the data you provide is precise, correct, and detailed.
 Input of incorrect data is considered to be a violation of the Policy.
 If the data provided changes, you must immediately inform the Controller about it.
-The Controller shall under no circumstances be responsible for damages that may arise for the User and (or) third parties if the User provided incorrect and (or) undetailed personal data or did not request supplementation and (or) correction of data when it changes.
+The Controller shall under no circumstances be responsible for damages that may arise for the User and (or) third parties if the User provided incorrect and (or) insufficient personal data or did not request supplementation and (or) correction of data when it changes.

 3. Personal data processing for the purposes of the provision of products and services

 3.1.
-By carrying out its business activities, the Controller provides the User with the services related to the creation and implementation of BIM solutions and software distribution, installation and maintenance.
+By carrying out its business activities, the Controller provides the User with the services related to the creation and implementation of BIM solutions and software distribution, installation, and maintenance.
 Therefore, the Controller processes personal data in order to conclude and carry out a contract with the User (including activation of trial versions of the programs).